 Risk Factors for Late Onset & Early Childhood Hearing Loss?

 The Joint Committee on Infant Hearing (JCIH) 2007 recommends that infants who have a risk factor for late onset or progressive hearing loss should have at least one comprehensive audiologic evaluation by 24 to 30 months of age.
 Testing should occur any time there is a parent, caregiver, or professional concern regarding communication development.

 How Do I Help Families Find Parental Support

 Hands and Voices/Guide By Your Side of Nebraska (GBYS)

-is a support program for families of children and toddlers who are diagnosed with a hearing loss.
-GBYS gives these families an opportunity to talk and meet face-to-face with a Parent Guide, a trained and experienced parent of a child who is deaf or hard of hearing. http://www.handsandvoicesne.org
+is a support program for families of children and toddlers who are identified as deaf or hard of hearing.
+GBYS gives these families an opportunity to meet face-to-face and/or talk with a Parent Guide; a trained and experienced parent of a child who is deaf or hard of hearing. http://www.handsandvoicesne.org

 Parent Training Institute Nebraska (PTI) is a statewide resource for families of children with disabilities or special health care needs, enabling parents to have the capacity to improve educational outcomes for their children. http://www.pti-nebraska.org

 Regional Programs' Roles and Map

 Nebraska Audiological Confirmatory Testing Facilities